 If a non-physician assistant has assisted the primary surgeon during surgery, the coder or biller must append modifier AS.

-A 43 years old patient came to the provider’s office with severe right upper quadrant pain and pitch-black stool (melena).
+A 43-year-old patient came to the provider’s office with severe right upper quadrant pain and pitch-black stool (melena).
 Upon examination and due to the patient’s family history, the physician decided to go for the EGD under moderate sedation.

 During the procedure on retroflection, the physician found a bleeding ulcer.
-He decided to take biopsies to rule out any malignancy as the patient is positive for a family history of gastric cancer.
+He took biopsies to rule out any malignancy, as the patient is positive for a family history of gastric cancer.
 The provider performed a biopsy.